Having lived in 2 popular vacation destinations, Ms. Meyers has hosted many considerate houseguests and some who were not.

-If you have family members and friends who stay at your home while in town, you might agree with Benjamin Franklin who once famously quipped, “Guests, like fish, begin to smell after three days.”
-Having lived in Napa, California (known for its world-class wineries and restaurants) and Bend, Oregon (known for its epic skiing, beer tasting, and paddle boarding), I've hosted my share of visitors and appreciate Mr. Franklin's point of view.
-However, in my opinion, a guest's stay is not made tolerable or intolerable by its duration but rather by the degree of self-sufficiency and courtesy shown by the guest.
-I've had friends and family who could literally stay a month without getting on my nerves and I've had those who've driven me nuts within hours of their arrival.
-That's why I've created a list of 7 Dos and Don'ts for house guests to guarantee you'll always be greeted with open arms.
+If you have family members and friends who stay at your home while in town, you might agree with Benjamin Franklin who quipped: “Guests, like fish, begin to smell after three days.”
+Having lived in Napa, California (known for its world-class wineries and restaurants) and Bend, Oregon (known for its epic skiing, beer tasting, and paddle boarding), I've had my share of overnight visitors and can certainly appreciate Mr. Franklin's point of view.

-1. Don't Expect Your Host to Become Your Full-Time Tour Guide
+1. Don't Expect Your Host to Be Your Only Source Of Information

 My biggest peeve is guests who expect me to drop everything and become their full-time tour guide.
-This is when self-sufficiency and courtesy come into play.
-Before you visit, research the destination and formulate a plan -- what you want to see and where you want to go.
-When you arrive in town, stop at the Visitor's Center to ask questions, pick up maps and brochures, and get the lay of the land.
+That's when self-sufficiency and courtesy come into play.
+Before your visit, research the destination and formulate a plan—what you want to see and where you want to go.
+When you arrive in town, stop at the visitor's center to ask questions, pick up maps and brochures, and get the lay of the land.

-2. Don't Expect Your Host to Become Your Chauffeur
+2. Don't Expect Your Host to Be Your Chauffeur

-There's nothing worse for a host than visitors who don't take the initiative to get out and explore.
-Sticking around the house with your host puts an awful burden on her when she still needs to get things done such as cleaning, making beds, and preparing meals.
-On top of that, she may have her regular day-to-day obligations of going to work, tending to their children, doing the grocery shopping, and caring for their pets.
+There's nothing worse than visitors who lack the initiative to get out and explore.
+Sticking around the house puts an undue burden on the hosts who need to tidy up, make the beds, and prepare the meals.
+On top of that, they also have their regular day-to-day obligations of going to work, tending to their children, doing the grocery shopping, and caring for their pets.

-My favorite part of being a host is when my guests arrive back at my place -- exhausted but exhilarated after a long day of fun and adventures.
-As we eat dinner together, I get tremendous pleasure hearing about the places they went and the things they saw.
-It's a special treat if they've brought back something to share at the meal: a bottle of wine, a loaf of bread, or some fancy chocolates for dessert.
-That kind of thoughtfulness makes a huge impact.
+My favorite part of having guests is when they arrive back at my home, exhausted but exhilarated from a long day of fun and adventures.
+As we eat dinner together, I find tremendous joy in hearing about the places they went and the things they saw.
+It's especially enjoyable if they've brought back something to share at the meal: a bottle of wine, a loaf of bread, or some fancy chocolates for dessert.
+That kind of thoughtfulness and gratitude leaves an indelible imprint.

 5. Don't Expect Your Host to Babysit or Pet Sit

 When I was eight months pregnant with my second child and my older son was a toddler, my husband's friend, his wife, and their little girl visited us in Napa.
-We had never met before, but that didn't stop them from leaving their child with me all day long while they took off wine tasting.
+We had never met before, but that didn't stop them from leaving their daughter with me while they took off wine tasting.
 They didn't return until late in the evening and, needless to say, my feelings toward them had turned resentful.
 Dumping their kid on me during the first day of their visit set a bad tone that was difficult to overcome.

-Never expect your host to watch your children or pets.
-If you bring children and pets, it's your responsibility to include them in your adventures and take care of their needs.
-Remember to research the destination before-hand to understand its culture regarding kids and animals.
+Once again, it's essential to research the destination before-hand to understand its culture regarding kids and animals.
 Napa Valley, for example, is very much an adult playground with magnificent wineries, fine dining restaurants, art galleries, and boutique shopping.
-It's not kid or dog friendly.
-Bend, however, is an outdoor recreation mecca that embraces both children and dogs with hiking trails, river adventures, parks, community pools, festivals, and family-friendly dining.
+It's neither kid nor dog friendly.
+Bend, on the other hand, is an outdoor recreation mecca that embraces both children and dogs with hiking trails, river adventures, parks, skiing, sledding, community pools, festivals, and family-friendly dining.

-When you're staying at someone's house, study how they live and mimic their habits.
+When staying at someone's house, study how they live and mimic their habits.
 For example, if their television is mostly off, don't turn it on and watch for hours on end.
 I've quite purposefully placed a TV in our guest room so visitors can watch there.
-Yet, some guests still sit in our family room and watch until late into the night.
+Yet, some guests insist on sitting in our family room and watching until late into the night.

-Unless your hosts are chatty extroverts who don't need to get up early for work, retire early so she has some quiet time to herself.
-Eight 'o clock is a reasonable hour for guest and host to part company and have some private time.
-In addition to a television, I stock my guest room with books and magazines so guests have reading material to enjoy.
+Unless your hosts are chatty extroverts who don't need to get up early for work, retire early so they have some quiet time to themselves.
+Eight 'o clock is a reasonable hour for guests and hosts to part company and have some private time.

-Whether people love entertaining house guests or simply tolerate it, hosting takes a lot of time and effort.
-Guests who acknowledge that fact will score major points and get invited back.
+Whether they love entertaining houseguests or simply tolerate it, people expend a lot takes a lot of time and effort getting their home Guests who acknowledge that fact will score major points and get invited back.
 Those who don't realize the work involved usually fall into one of two categories: 1.
 Those who are young and inexperienced and have never hosted house guest themselves or 2.
 Clods who have never even considered the work that goes into hosting.
 Fortunately, most people are appreciative so here are some thoughtful ways to say thanks:

 So when visiting, remember these 7 dos and don't for house guests so you'll always be greeted with open arms.
 Do your research.
 Make plans.
 Show self-sufficiency and courtesy.
 This way you'll make a positive impression and get invited back for another stay.